akvo/akvo-product-design/FLOW/Features/82-approval-workflow/FunctionalDesign DRAFT.md

     - this is something that will come in hand once the users have a longer list of workflows
     - for the time being the user will get directly the full list of workflows
 - backwards movement when changing a datapoint workflow status - in the cases that I make a mistake and what to move the status from a step I have no responsibity assigned back one step
+- at this point it will not be possible to see in the User tab as part of the user information if he/she is a 'responsible user' for a workflow step for a survey

 ### Scenarios
 - User stories - https://drive.google.com/open?id=1BKJCBYmlgrgVcJ4W7FzLLQQCxPJVm-A0NofiAW4pZVY